Accessibility links

 The format does not need to strictly match the format shown above.
 For example, you might mark list items using hyphens (-), numbers, or other characters.

 Separate the process into logical steps, which will guide and support the AI.
-For content assistance, you might separate the process roughly as follows:
+You might separate the process roughly as follows:

 1. Identify the main focus of the story.